UIUC-iSchool-DataViz/spring2019online/week10/lecture10.md

 Characters and Conflict
  * People as subjects: Two political candidates are battling for office
  * People as researchers: Dr. Smith is trying to cure cancer
- * Objects as characters: The protons are trying to push their way to the sun's surface
+ * Objects as characters: The photons are trying to push their way to the sun's surface

+notes:
+each story is going to have different sorts of characters and different kinds of conflicts

+here are a few examples - you can even make scientific data into a story!
+Don't you really want to root for the photons to make it out of the sun?

 ---

 ## Know your Audience

 <iframe width="853" height="480" src="https://www.youtube.com/embed/opqIa5Jiwuw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+notes:
+so, we won't watch this whole thing, but it is worth checking out how the jargon/language changes when he's talking to different groups of folks

 ---